beartums/yaaas/README.md

 ```<yaa-alert v-pos="bottom" h-pos="left"></yaa-alert>```
 ...will scroll your 300 pixel wide alerts from the top (pe is not set to true) on the left side of the screen

+NOTE: The attributes are dynamic.
+If you set it to be `width="{{alertWidth}}"` you can change it in the controller
+or through user input and the size will immediately reflect the change.

 ### yaaaService
 >#### .addAlert(title, message, timeout, level)